 Some teenagers might not respond well to a coach who is too emotionally involved in the coaching process.
-They need someone who can be tough when necessary, but still maintain an open, warm relationship with them.
+They need someone who can be tough when necessary but still maintain an open, warm relationship with them.

 What is Teen Coaching Like?

-The advantage of one-on-one coaching is that it can be tailored to your teenager’s specific needs and goals.
+Our team discovered that the advantage of one-on-one coaching is that it can be tailored to your teenager’s specific needs and goals.
 The disadvantage is that it can be more expensive than group coaching.

 If you are looking for a group setting, your coach could book an appointment at their office or meeting room to accommodate everyone.
 You might also consider online group coaching, which is becoming more popular.